 Today, the Tel Aviv Port buzzes with energy, attracting visitors of all ages.
 The wooden boardwalk, stretching along the coastline, is lined with shops, restaurants, bars, and cafes, offering a variety of options for every taste and budget.
 It’s a fantastic place for a leisurely stroll, to catch stunning sunset views, or to simply relax by the sea.

-But a change came after completely overhauling the infrastructure by 2002; the administration attracted shop owners to move to the upgraded area by charging token rents.
-And by 2008 the new boardwalk in wavy shapes evocative of the sand dunes that once stood at this place was opened to the public.
-As a result of the transformation, the Tel Aviv Port, known in short as the Namal, has become the most popular attraction in Tel Aviv with 4.3 million visitors annually.
-In 2011, it was announced that the site would be developed to become a major tourist site with recreational and cultural venues similar to Times Square in New York.
+As a result of the transformation, the Tel Aviv Port, known as the Namal, has become the most popular attraction in Tel Aviv, with 4.3 million visitors annually.
+In 2011, it was announced that the site would be developed to become a primary tourist site with recreational and cultural venues similar to Times Square in New York.

 The port area is a culinary and leisure hub and a center for cultural and artistic events.
 Various art exhibitions, live performances, and festivals are hosted annually, showcasing local and international talent.
 The port’s unique architecture and scenic setting often serve as a backdrop for photo shoots and film productions, adding to its creative allure.

 So the Tel Aviv Port’s proximity to the beach makes it an ideal spot to enjoy the sand and sea.
 Visitors can take a refreshing dip in the Mediterranean waters or relax on the sandy shores, soaking in the city’s laid-back beach vibes.

 Shopping and Souvenirs: